wazuh/wazuh-documentation/source/migrating-from-ossec/ossec-server.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-   :description: If you are looking for how to migrate from OSSEC to Wazuh, in this section we explain how to migrate without losing configuration data or agent keys.
+   :description: If you want to know how to migrate from OSSEC to Wazuh, check this section where we explain how to do it without losing configuration data or agent keys.

 .. _ossec_server: